relativitydev/file-migration-cli/README.md

 ### Running reports

 You can generate a report containing information about the progress of each workspace.
 Additionally, you can use it to verify that the workspaces were actually migrated as expected.
 For more information, see [Data flow overview](#data-flow-overview).

+The File Migration CLI generates a report provides the following information:

+   * After you synchronize files, the report lists the number of workspaces with an InProgress status, indicating that they haven’t been migrated yet.
+   * After you migrate files, the report lists the number of files and bytes migrated, and the date of the operation.
+The status of these files is Completed.

 Use the following steps to generate a report: